-Whether you work with a comp and benefits team of one or 100, chances are you don’t have time to check every calculation you make.
-Yet mistakes that slip through can cost an organization millions of dollars in benefits overpayments.
+Whether you work with a benefits team of one or 100, chances are you don’t have time to check every calculation you make.
+Yet simple mistakes can cost an organization millions of dollars in benefits overpayments.

-Richard DeFrehn, head of the administration consulting practice at Sibson Consulting, says an every-other-year “death audit” would have caught the fraud years earlier.
+Richard DeFrehn, head of thepractice at Sibson Consulting, says an every-other-year “death audit” would have caught the fraud years earlier.
 He recommends that organizations search for death records for every retiree during the audit.

-Here are six other ways to head offmistakes before they wind up costing your organization big bucks:
+Here are six other ways to head off benefits administration mistakes before they wind up costing your organization big bucks.

 1. Cross-train administrators who do similar jo...(register to read more)